The official reference Q10 - 30 mg version

 - Q10 could be the most important lipid-soluble antioxidant in cell membranes and lipoproteins in the blood

-- The body’s own Q10 synthesis drops with increasing age, beginning in the twenties
+- The body’s own Q10 synthesis drops with increasing age and starts when we are in our early twenties

 - The body’s own Q10 synthesis is, to some extent, linked to the cholesterol synthesis, and supplemental use of Q10 may be used in combination with certain types of cholesterol-lowering medicine